gb3h/sudokusolver/README.md

 # sudokusolver
-A simple project as part of CS3243 assignment
+A simple project as part of CS3243 AY19/20 Assignment 2.

 Run the script with
 ```
 python sudoku_A2_74.py input.txt output.txt